DSP1994/blogapp/TESTING.md

 ### **Python**
 ![PEP8](readme-content/testing/images/PEP8.png)

 Unforunately PEP8 online, seemed to be down at the time of doing my checks, and I was not able to use it.
 This is unfortunate as I checked multiple times before submitting my Project.
+However to ensure that my code was up to standard, I used the 'problems' section from my terminal and went through each page individually.
+There are some 'line too long' errors within my migrated files, however I thought it best to leave them as they were, I didn't want to mess them up.
+I also found that one of the lines in settings.py (160) is also too long, however when I placed a backslah (\) in the code to split it onto the next line, I found that Heroku didn't like this and wouldn't load my app.
+So again, I have left it as it is, and hope that my explanation is enough as to why it's been left in.

 ***